 Neil Massey (b).1970

 After studying photography at Bournemouth Art School, I spent the following 15 years in London working as an editorial photographer.
 During this time, I travelled extensively, commissioned to photograph musicians and youth sub-cultures and identity has been a theme I have been exploring ever since.
 'The Film Collection' (1999-2005) shows a selection of my work from this period.

 In 2014 and 2016 I won the New York PDN Award for ‘Bloody Chunks’ (Vietnam) and ‘Wizkid Fans’ (Togo).
-I've had two solo shows with ‘Bloody Chunks’; the first in October 2014 in Saigon, exhibited under the radar of the authorities, the second in Shoreditch, London in February 2016.
+I've had two solo shows with ‘Bloody Chunks’; the first in October 2014 in Saigon, the second in Shoreditch, London in February 2016.

 What I try to achieve with my work, is to capture a feeling, a spirit.
 My work is more of an instinctive reaction and intuitive response to any given time, place or person.

 I'm currently based in London, where Im working on a new body of work entitled ‘Trace’ and 'Vietnam KIN' a collaborative and multi-media project.